-6.6.10 Processing Lenses in Lab
+6.6.11 Processing Lenses in A-lab

 To develop a process of making glasses in house at most cost-effective price.

 The lab technician will be responsible to process and track the progress of glasses done in A-lab, from beginning to end.